IIb or not IIb: A Catalog of ZTF Kilonova Imposters: Introduction

 \section{Introduction}

-KNe, which are powered by the thermal heating caused by the radioactive decay of newly synthesized and unstable \textit{r}-elements \citep{2019LRR....23....1M}, can provide smoking gun evidence of neutron star mergers.
-This thermal emission peaks around a day after the initial merger, followed by a rapid fade on the order of less than a week \citep{2010MNRAS.406.2650M}.
-In addition to the aforementioned electromagnetic (EM) signal, these mergers can also produce a $\gamma$-ray burst (GRB) and are detectable via gravitational waves (GW) generated from the compact binary coalescence (CBC) \citep{2010MNRAS.406.2650M, 2016NatCo...712898J, 2016CQGra..33r4002L, 2016AdAst2016E...8T}.
+Kilonovae, which are powered by the thermal heating caused by the radioactive decay of newly synthesized and unstable \textit{r}-elements \citep{1998ApJ...507L..59L, 2019LRR....23....1M}, can provide smoking gun evidence of neutron star mergers.
+This thermal emission peaks around a day after the initial merger in the optical regime, followed by a rapid fade on the order of less than a week \citep{2010MNRAS.406.2650M}, with longer wavelength emissions demonstrating a later peak and more gradual fade \citep{2017ApJ...851L..21V, 2013ApJ...775..113T}.
+In addition to the aforementioned electromagnetic (EM) signal, these mergers can also produce a $\gamma$-ray burst (GRB) \citep{2013Natur.500..547T, 2013ApJ...774L..23B, 2013ApJ...776...18F, 2015NatCo...6.7323Y} and are detectable via gravitational waves (GW) generated from the compact binary coalescence (CBC) \citep{2015IJMPD..2430012R, 2020PhR...886....1N, 2021JPlPh..87a8402A}.
 It was through detections by the International Gravitational Wave Network (IGWN) of the binary neutron star merger GW170817 \citep{2017PhRvL.119p1101A} that the first (and only) KN associated with a GW signal, AT2017gfo, was localized and subsequently observed in a spate of multi-wavelength observations \citep{CoFo2017,SmCh2017,AbEA2017f} in addition to the associated GRB170817A \citep{GoVe2017,SaFe2017,AbEA2017e}.

 Given the significant scientific value of KNe observations, a great deal of work has been dedicated to optimizing the search for these FOTs.
 In particular, work is being done to more effectively search for KNe in untargeted surveys, such as the Zwicky Transient Facility (ZTF) \citep{2019PASP..131a8002B, 2019PASP..131a8003M, 2019PASP..131g8001G, 2019PASP..131f8003B, 2020PASP..132c8001D}.
 These ``serendipitous" observations are an attractive prospect as they are not reliant on an associated GW signal, but this approach presents its own challenges.
 Some of these efforts are discussed in more detail in Section \ref{sec:methods}.
 Due to the characteristic rapid fade of KNe, observation has proven to be challenging \citep{2019MNRAS.486..672A, 2020ApJ...905..145K, 2024PASP..136k4201A}.
 Another difficulty faced by observers is the sheer number of FOTs that can initially display characteristics in line with what would be expected from a serendipitous KN observation.